Milk Blebs and Shooting Pain

 Sunflower Lecithin and Epsom Salt Soaks

-Supposedly, sunflower lecithin helps make your milk more slippery and flowing through you better to treat and prevent clogged ducts.
-So whenever I start to feel a clog coming on now, I take a sunflower lecithin capsule and it seems to really help.
+Supposedly, sunflower lecithin helps make your milk more slippery to treat and prevent clogged ducts.
 And aside from helping with clogs, HealthNews claims the supplement can reduce inflammation, support cardiovascular, brain, skin, gut and liver health, as well as help with sleep.

-Wishing all the mommas out there continued strength, patience and endurance as we travel this journey and nurture our babies as best we can <3
+Wishing all the mommas out there continued strength, patience and endurance on their breastfeeding journeys!